workingDog/Gpsd4Scala/readme.md

 First download and install gpsd from http://www.catb.org/gpsd/.
 Launch gpsd according to the instructions.

-With the gpsd server running in the background the Gpsd4Scala client library can be used to connect and retrieve GPS data from the server on port 2947 (see the examples).
+With the gpsd server running in the background the Gpsd4Scala client library can be used to connect and retrieve GPS data from the server on port 2947 (see the example).

 # How to use

-Typically the following can be setup:
+Gpsd4Scala is a library, so it is up to you to create your own application.
+Here is an example application:

+    object Example {
+      def main(args: Array[String]) {
+        implicit val system = ActorSystem("Example1")
         // create a collector that will receive the decoded gps data val collector = system.actorOf(Props(classOf[BasicCollector]))
-    // create a client session to connect to gpsd val linker = system.actorOf(Props(classOf[GPSdLinker], "localhost", 2947))
+        // create a client session to connect to gpsd val linker = ActorDSL.actor(new GPSdLinker("localhost", 2947))
         // register the collector
         linker !
-RegisterCollector(collector)
+Register(collector)
         Thread.sleep(1000)
         // start the client to connect to the gpsd server linker !
 Start
         Thread.sleep(1000)
-    linker !
+        // example of sending a command to the gpsd server linker !
 Watch
+      }
+    }

 Other commands can also be sent to the gpsd daemon such as: